hyurl/alar/api.md

 `secret` is used as a password for authentication, if used, the client must provide it as well in order to grant permission to connect.

 The `id` property is a little ambiguous.
-On the server side, if omitted, it will fall back to `dsn`, used for the client routing requests.
-On the client side, if omitted, a random string will be generated, used for the server publishing topics.
+On the server-side, if omitted, it will fall back to `dsn`, used for the client routing requests.
+On the client-side, if omitted, a random string will be generated, used for the server publishing topics.

 The `codec` property sets in what format should the data be transferred.
-Since v5.2, Alar uses a new codec `CLONE` by default, it's based on `JSON` however with structured clone of the original data, that means it supports more types than JSON do, like Date, RegExp, TypedArray etc. For more information, see [@hyurl/structured-clone](https://github.com/hyurl/structured-clone).
+Since v5.2, Alar uses a new codec `CLONE` by default, it's based on `JSON` however with a structured clone of the original data, that means it supports more types than JSON do, like Date, RegExp, TypedArray, etc. For more information, see [@hyurl/structured-clone](https://github.com/hyurl/structured-clone).

 If set `BSON` or `FRON`, the following corresponding packages must be installed.